meltyourface/blank/posts/Ravens/Raven-Symbolism-Journey-through-Mythology-Literature-and-Esotericism/index.md

 Week 2: Ravens in Mythology

-Objective: Examine raven mythology and how it has influenced culture and beliefs.
+**Objective**: Examine raven mythology and how it has influenced culture and beliefs.

 - Students present their chosen raven-related myths and stories.
 - Presentation: Ravens in world mythologies (Norse, Native American, Celtic, etc.).